-Despite the town's opposition and Amy's father's hatred towards Yanko, Amy and Yanko are drawn to each other and find love.
+Despite the town's opposition and Amy's father's hatred towards Yanko, Amy and Yanko are drawn to each other and soon find they are in love.
 When Yanko is set upon, once again, it is Amy who cares for him.

-The doctor has to battle his own attraction to Amy and when tragedy strikes, he is racked with guilt because he left medicine and left his friend Yanko and continued on his rounds.
-When the doctor gets back to the cottage, things have reached a crisis point.
+The doctor has to battle his own attraction to Amy and when tragedy strikes, he is racked with guilt because he left medicine for Yanko but left and continued on his rounds.
+When the doctor returns to the cottage, things have reached a crisis point.
 And he blames Amy.
 Once again, Amy is unfairly judged.